Introduction to Communication Studies

 Special Topics in World Cinema

 Advanced study in a particular movement, period, aspect, country, or continent within the motion picture's industrial, sociocultural, and aesthetic development worldwide.
 Topics for a given semester are posted before registration.
-Examples of topics include African-American Film, Film Noir, and War and the Cinema.
+Examples of topics include African-American Film and Film Noir.
 Prerequisites: COM 239 and/or COM 245, departmental and college writing proficiency, junior or senior status; or permission of the instructor.
 Repeatable if the topic is different.
 Variable semesters.
-Staff.
+Department.

 Applied Workshop in Electronic Media